rabbitmq/rabbitmq-clusterer/README.md

 ## Building From Source

 The Clusterer reuses parts of the RabbitMQ [umbrella repository](https://github.com/rabbitmq/rabbitmq-public-umbrella).
-Before building the plugin, make sure it is cloned as `rabbitmq-clusterer` under it, much [like other plugins](https://www.rabbitmq.com/plugin-development.html).
+Before building the plugin, make sure it is cloned as `rabbitmq_clusterer` under it, much [like other plugins](https://www.rabbitmq.com/plugin-development.html).

 To build the plugin run `make`.
-The `VERSION` environment variable is used to specify plugin version:
+The `VERSION` environment variable is used to specify plugin version, e.g.:

     VERSION=3.6.6 make

 ### Linking in Development Environment

-If you're running a development environment and want to link through from the `rabbitmq-server/plugins` directory, link to `rabbitmq-clusterer/dist/rabbitmq_clusterer-$VERSION.ez`.
-Do not just link to the `rabbitmq-clusterer` directory.
+If you're running a development environment and want to link through from the `rabbit/plugins` directory, link to `rabbitmq_clusterer/plugins/rabbitmq_clusterer-$VERSION.ez`.
+Do not just link to the `rabbitmq_clusterer` directory.

 ## License and Copyright